rstinejr/clojure-json/README.md

 # sparky
 ## A Clojure wrapper for the Jackson JSON Streaming Parser

+First off: for a much more complete, much more mature Clojure wrapper around the Jackson jars, see the [Cheshire](https://github.com/dakrone/cheshire) project.

 To kick the tires: clone this project, then run ```lein test```

 One of the test routines parses file  [sample.jason](https://github.com/rstinejr/clojure-json/blob/master/resources/sample.json)